Other Exercises

 And I ask you, friend, what's a to do

-'Cause her hair was and her were blue
+'Cause her hair was black and her eyes were blue

 So I took her hand and I gave her a twirl

-And I my heart to a galway girl
+And I lost my heart to a galway girl

 With a broken heart and a ticket home